bring/hedwig/README.md

 ```
 clone this repo
 npm install                 # to install dependencies
-add .env file               # get variables from Heroku or Hedwig slack channel.
-See .env.example file
-npm run s3:download         # to download assets from S3

 npm run dev                 # start local development server
 ```
 [Open http://localhost:3000](http://localhost:3000/docs) 🚀

-To keep assets up to date, run `npm run s3:download` to download the latest assets from S3.
-If you're having trouble downloading, try to disconnect your VPN.

 ## 📚 Documentation